-Sustainability and plastics
+Explore sustainability and plastics

 What is recycling?

-Materials such as glass, metal and paper are quite easy to recycle and certain types of plastic are too.
+Materials such as glass, metal and paper are quite easy to recycle.
+Certain types of plastic can be recycled too.

 These are places where rubbish gets buried and left to rot away and biodegrade.